-Burma Star Memorial Fund has ensured that all of the third party organisations we share your data with are GDPR compliant and have signed a data processor agreement with us.
+Burma Star Memorial Fund has ensured that all of the third party organisations we share your data with are Data Protection Act 2018 compliant and have signed a data processor agreement with us.
 We will never sell your data.

 How we protect your information

 We take our responsibilities around the safety and security of your data very seriously and are committed to ensuring this.

 As such we take steps to safeguard this, including: